utzcoz/utzcoz.github.io/_posts/2017-11-06-Just-pause-selenium-for-python.markdown

         print('Yes after %s seconds pause, %s' % (seconds, e))
 ```

 Above code is a template to pause when I use `selenium`.
-The `WebDriverWait` is the explicit wait solution for finding elements of `selenium`, so if I use it to find a not-exisited element with some seconds, it will timeout and failed after these seconds, which can achieve a pause and the `selenium`
+The `WebDriverWait` is the explicit wait solution for finding elements of `selenium`, so if I use it to find a not-existed element with some seconds, it will timeout and failed after these seconds, which can achieve a pause and the `selenium`
 will work correctly.
 In the project, above code works fine.